-Students of Luong The Vinh High School, District 1, Ho Chi Minh City in English class - Photo: NHU HUNG
+Students of Luong The Vinh High School, District 1, Ho Chi Minh City during an English class - Photo: NHU HUNG

 An estimated 73,000 teachers across the city participated in the survey.
-Many agreed, but many were worried and complained.
+Many agreed, but many also expressed concerns and complaints.

 Reader My Dung, a primary school teacher in Thu Duc City, Ho Chi Minh City, sent Tuoi Tre Online an article to contribute another perspective on this issue.